Aligning Language Models with Real-time Knowledge Editing: Related Work

-This line of work stores edits in a memory module and retrieve from it when needed.
-IKE~\cite{ike} leverages in-context examples of copying, updating and retaining knowledge to edit knowledge via prompting.
-EREN~\cite{eren} first prompts LLMs to decide the relevance of retrieved edits and then queries LLMs with or without in-context edits.
-RECIPE~\cite{recipe} converts edits into soft prompt tokens with trained models and then concatenates user prompts to modify the behavior of frozen LLMs.
-LTE~\cite{lte} aligns LLMs with the knowledge editing task by post-training with in-context edited knowledge.
+\paragraph{Retrieval-based Editing} This line of work stores edits in a memory module and retrieve from it when needed. \citet{ike} leverage in-context examples of copying, updating and retaining knowledge to edit knowledge via prompting. \citet{eren} first prompt LMs to decide the relevance of retrieved edits and then query LMs with or without in-context edits, which may seem conceptually related to KEDAS but is essentially different in that it relies merely on prompting. \citet{recipe} convert edits into soft prompt tokens with trained models and then concatenate user prompts to modify the behavior of frozen LMs.~\citet{lte} align LMs with knowledge editing by post-training with in-context edits.
 Our proposed KEDAS can also be categorized as retrieval-based.